-Just think about it, when your employees are trained and knowledgeable of both changing market conditions and the evolving nature of your products, your customers get a sense of trustworthiness an competence which then translates in to them (customers) perceiving your brand to be less risky than what competitors are offering.
-Simply put, having employees who are knowledgeable and competent inevitably leads to;
+Just think about it, when your employees are trained and knowledgeable of both changing market conditions and the evolving nature of your products, your customers get a sense of trustworthiness and competence, which then translates into them (customers) perceiving your brand to be less risky than what competitors are offering.

-i) Increased sales – According to the 2013 Experticity Retail Buying Experience, company staff that have strong brand expertise sell 87% more than peers without.
+i) Increased sales – According to the 2013 Experticity Retail Buying Experience, company staff with strong brand expertise sell 87% more than peers without.

-ii) Empowered employees who feel up to task and ready to tackle any problem without the need to refer to a higher authority – Reports from Forrester (Understanding Customer Service Satisfaction to Inform Your 2012 eBusiness) confirm that 45% of U.S consumers will abandon an online transaction if their concerns are not addresses immediately.
+ii) Empowered employees who feel up to the task and ready to tackle any problem without the need to refer to a higher authority – Reports from Forrester (Understanding Customer Service Satisfaction to Inform Your 2012 eBusiness) confirm that 45% of U.S consumers will abandon an online transaction if their concerns are not addressed immediately.

-iv) Faster resolution rates for customer complaints – A research from Esteban Kolsky, ThinkJar Principal and founder, reveals that 20% of your call agent’s time is spent researching for information each day.
+iv) Faster resolution rates for customer complaints – A research from Esteban Kolsky, ThinkJar Principal and founder, reveals that 20% of your call agent’s time is spent researching information each day.